fsr/detach/README.rst

 check whether the mail has been marked as read is quick (it is contained in the file name), so it is preferable to pre-filter your mails using this setting.

-``dir-pattern`` specifies where attachments will be saved.
+``pattern`` specifies where attachments will be saved.
 It is first passed through ``strftime(2)`` and then all occurences of ``{}`` are replaced by a name which is prompted from the user interactively.

+The actual directory is built by prefixing the result of the ``pattern`` expansion with the ``dir`` setting.
+The mail also provides an URL where the attachments can be reached.
+The base URL is configured by the ``url`` setting and included in the mail with the expanded ``pattern`` appended to it.

 In the optional ``[spam]`` section of the config file, commands which can be used to train spam and ham can be configured.
 Those have no defaults.